chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/humanoid/thug.md

 aliases: ["Thug"]
 ---
 # Thug
 *Source: Monster Manual p.
-350, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
+350, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 Thugs are ruthless enforcers skilled at intimidation and violence.
 They work for money and have few scruples.